ArthurSander/wikigamebot/README.md

-# wikigamebot
+# WikiGame Bot
-The WikiGame Bot for Discord
+The WikiGame Bot for Discord!

 # Basic Commands